MediaLight Mk2 Dimmable A19 Bulb

 - 120° beam angle

-This is not an ordinary bulb.
+The MediaLight Mk2 Bulb is no ordinary bulb.
 It does not use a cheap COB light source.
 It contains 32 individual Colorgrade Mk2 chips (more than the 1m MediaLight Mk2 Eclipse, but with identical spectral power distribution) and, unlike COB lightbulbs, it does not require up to 15 minutes to reach target color temperature.
 This is what we mean by instant warmup.

 The MediaLight Bulb is constructed differently from most bulbs and may operate differently with your existing dimmer.
 It is optimized for Lutron LED dimmers because they offer a trim adjustment switch that allows for full and accurate control of dimming range.
 And the good news is that Lutron dimmers are very reasonably priced.
 In most cases, other dimmers will be just fine, but you may notice the following issues: